morarupasukaru/gamebooks-assistant/README.md

 # Gamebooks Assistant

-Webapplication to ease the resolution of gamebooks
+Webapplication to ease the resolution of [gamebooks](https://en.wikipedia.org/wiki/Gamebook).

 URL of the application: http://morarupasukaru.github.io/gamebooks-assistant/